Historical Stillorgan

 1185

-Raymond de Carew – Lord of Stillorgan With the arrival of the Normans in Dublin, Walter de Ridelsford, a Yorkshire man, was granted The land know as An Cuala, which correspond broadly with the Barony of Rathdown.
+Raymond de Carew – Lord of Stillorgan.
+With the arrival of the Normans in Dublin, Walter de Ridelsford, a Yorkshire man, was granted The land know as An Cuala, which correspond broadly with the Barony of Rathdown.
 But Henry II got greedy and when asked to confirm the lands, held back some of the land, including Powerscourt, Ballycorus, Kilternans & Corke (near Bray) which became his royal demesne.
-Walter was also granted lands in Co.
-Kildare, and around 1200 he founded a convent at Graney, in the said county.
-He then endowed the convent with the churches of Kilmacud and Bray.
+Walter was also granted lands in Co Kildare, and around 1200 he founded a convent at Graney, in the said county.
+He then endowed the convent with the Churches of Kilmacud and Bray.
 All that is known about the church at Kilmacud "is that it was held by the establishment until the dissolution of the religious houses." (circa 1540).

 1216

-Meantime, the Norman "owner" of Stillorgan, Raymond Carew, granted St. Brigid's to the Priory of the Holy Trinity (Christchurch Cathedral) in 1216, together with the church fields.
-It was then attached to the mother church of Kill-of-the-Grange, and continued under it for the next 300 years.
+Meantime, the Norman "owner" of Stillorgan, Raymond Carew, granted St. Bride's to the Priory of the Holy Trinity (Christchurch Cathedral) together with the church fields.
+It was then attached to the mother church of Kill-of-the-Grange, and continued under

 1230